--speaking) household, didn't learn English until he was six, and wasn't confident speaking English until high school.
-Rather impressive, eh?
-He also wrote a few short stories in his native tongue, which have received increased attention since it was discovered that Kerouac had originally planned to write On the Road in French and actually produced an abortive manuscript of it before producing the famous version.
+Kerouac had a fascinating life.
+Born into a close-knit Catholic family of French descent who'd emigrated to Lowell, Massachusetts from Quebec, this important figure of literature in the English language came to the language rather late: his family spoke the Joual dialect of French, he didn't learn English until he was six, and wasn't confident speaking English until high school (it was noted that he had a heavy accent in his teen years).note He also wrote a few short stories in his native tongue, which have received increased attention since it was discovered that Kerouac had originally planned to write On the Road in French and actually produced an abortive manuscript of it before producing the famous version.

-Jack Kerouac provides examples of:
+Other works by Jack Kerouac provide examples of:

 - Author Avatar: Pretty much every protagonist in everything Kerouac ever published.
 Sal Paradise from On the Road is Kerouac.
 Kerouac uses avatars in virtually all of his novels, although for legal reasons, the names are changed from book to book.
 As a result, in The Dharma Bums, Kerouac is named Ray Smith, and in The Subterraneans, he is named Leo Percepied.
 Virtually every other character is these books is a thinly-disguised avatar of one of Kerouac's friends or some prominent Beat Generation figure as well.